facelessuser/pymdown-extensions/docs/src/markdown/extensions/superfences.md

 This would allow us access to all the diagrams Mermaid offers.
 Some Mermaid diagrams are less practical to use as they don't scale well, but many work great.

-In the above example, we have set up a custom fence called `mermaid` which allows us to process special charts with [Mermaid][mermaid].
+In the above example, we have set up a custom fence called `diagram` which allows us to process special charts with [Mermaid][mermaid].
 In this case, our special fence preserves the content and sends them to a an element so that [Mermaid][mermaid] can then find them and convert them when the document is loaded.
 To learn more see [UML Diagram Example](#uml-diagram-example).